black-sliver/PopTracker/doc/PACKS.md

 Individual rules can be specified as json array instead of string, which allows to use `,` inside names or arguments.
 Only available in PopTracker, since 0.19.1.

+Rules can be specified as a single string, which is equivalent to `[[string]]`.
+Only available in PopTracker, since 0.25.6.

 **Parent:**
 With `"parent"`, the location's parent can be overwritten.
 Since PopTracker v0.19.2.
 This is useful to put a location from `dungeons.json` into a location from `overworld.json`,